divyajeettt/KeepMyPass/README.md

 ## Acknowledgement & Certification

 This project was done partly under assistance of my Grade-XII Computer Science teacher.
 It is them that I owe the success of my project to.
 According to them, this project meets all the requirements of Grade-XII Computer Science Project, 2020-21.

-## Concepts Covered
+It covers the following concepts in elaborate detail:
 - Binary-Data File Handling through Python
 - MySQL Database Management through Python-MySQL integration using `mysql.connector`[¹](https://pypi.org/project/mysql-connector-python/)
 - Creating Graphical-User Interfaces using `tkinter`[²](https://docs.python.org/3/library/tkinter.html)